kx-Huang/ECE4721J/homework/hw_5/hw_5_report/hw_5_report.md

 ::: info

 PCA:

-- Provides the best “perspective” that emphasises similarities and dif- ferences in the data
+- Provides the best “perspective” that emphasises similarities and differences in the data

 - This new perspective combines the original “characteristics” in order to best summarize the data

 As a result, PCA can help Krystor quickly targeting the columns x (sensors) which are most related to the last columns y (hourly electric consumption)